polybar/polybar/README.md

 A fast and easy-to-use tool for [Lemonbar](https://github.com/LemonBoy/bar/).

-**Lemonbuddy** aims to help users' build beautiful and highly customizable status bars without messing with named pipes, MacGyver-like scripting or non-blocking loops lobotomizing your CPU.
+**Lemonbuddy** aims to help users build beautiful and highly customizable status bars without messing with named pipes, MacGyver-like scripting or non-blocking loops lobotomizing your CPU.